EmperorPenguin18/tidal2d/README.md

 ## Features
 - Developed on Linux, and should work on Windows
 - Uses SDL2 for cross-platform media capabilities
-- Physics engine using Chipmunk2d
+- Physics engine using Physac
 - Objects can be defined using plain test (Json)

 Features will be added to suit other projects I'm working on.

 ## Dependencies

-SDL2, Chipmunk, and Lua
+SDL2 and Lua

 ## Install
 Arch